THE EAST WINDOW

 At the top of these two central lights, angels are distributing the Rivers of Salvation.

-Above – the Chalice with a dragon, illustrating the legend that St. John drank from a poisoned without effect.
+Above – the Chalice with a dragon, illustrating the legend that St. John drank from a poison without effect.
 Beneath – the Transfiguration.

 St. John’s symbol is the Eagle.